PyjamaMole/Skyblock/README.md

 I have also included a map that starts you off with only a barrel <br/>
 containing the bare minimum items to get _all_ renewable resources. <br/>
 I have however included some items in the inventory to make early <br/>
-game more barable.
+game more bearable.
 Feel free to make your own selection! <br/><br/>

 # Requirements